rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 After a successful execution of the script `phase2.sh`, the infrastructure is ready for the cluster installation.

-With the UPI, the `openshift-install` binary only monitors the installation, so all you have to do is boot the virtual machines and on their first boot select the option that matches the role of the system.
+With the UPI, the `openshift-install` binary only monitors the installation, so all you have to do is boot the virtual machines, and on their first boot select the option that matches the role of the system.

 The hosts will boot via PXE, and you will see the menus: